logzio/logz-docs/_source/_includes/rules-alerts/correlated-queries.md

 The name should convey the significance of the combined event for both queries together.

-For example, "Brute-force from malicious address followed by malware download".
+For example, "Brute-force attack from malicious address followed by malware download".

 ##### Add another query

-Click **+ Add another query** to add Query 2 and the join option.
+Click **+ Add another query** to add the option to correlate queries.

 ![Add another query](https://dytvr9ot2sszz.cloudfront.net/logz-docs/correlated-alerts/add-another-query.png)